xrstf/rudi/README.md

 ## Installation

-Rudi is primarily meant to be embedded into other Go programs, but a standalone CLI application, _Rudi_, is also available to test your scripts with.
-Rudi can be installed using Git & Go:
+Rudi is primarily meant to be embedded into other Go programs, but a standalone CLI application, `rudi`, is also available to test your scripts with. `rudi` can be installed using Git & Go:

 ```bash
 git clone https://github.com/xrstf/rudi